Skip to main content

 NameRequiredDescriptionDefault

-idNoNote identifier (ID) from bear-search-notes.
+idNoNote identifier (ID) for an existing Bear note.
 Either id or title must be provided.

 titleNoExact note title for direct lookup (case-insensitive).
 Either id or title must be provided.
 If multiple notes share the same title, returns a list for disambiguation.